 The RobotX, RobotY and CameraX, CameraY results will return "no cal" at this time.
 This means it is impossible for the vision system to calculate the coordinate results with respect to the Robot coordinate system or Camera coordinate system since the calibration is not executed.
-Refer to the following for details.
+For details, refer to 7.
+Vision Calibration.